mcgill-robotics/tools.sh/README.md

 - SSH into the machine and create a folder in `$ROOT` for each repository/submodule in this repo.
 - Run `git init --bare` for each of the above repositories.
-- Run `git config --global url."<root>".insteadOf 'git@github.com:'`.
-This means
+- Run `git config --global --replace-all url."$ROOT".insteadOf 'git@github.com:'`.
-  that every pull/push/fetch on that machine to a GitHub repository will now reference the locally bare repositories instead.
+  This means that every pull/push/fetch on that machine to a GitHub repository will now reference the locally bare repositories instead.
+- Run `git config --global --replace-all url."git@github.com:".insteadOf 'https://github.com/'`.
+  This allows for HTTPS repositories to get the same treatment as SSH repositories.

 #### `push`